olvidalo/efes-ng-prototype/docs/tutorial/indices.md

 This node is different from the ones we've seen before:

-- **`metadata-files`**: passes all the metadata XML files from `extract-epidoc-metadata` as a parameter to the stylesheet.
-This is how the aggregation gets access to entity data from every document at once
+* Instead of using `<sourceFiles>` for processing input files one by one, this node uses **`<initialTemplate>`** to call a named template (`aggregate`) that processes all metadata files at once to produce combined output.
-- **`metadata-config`**: passes your `metadata-config.xsl` so the aggregation knows which indices are defined and how their columns are structured
+- The **`metadata-files`**: XSL parameter passes all the metadata XML files from `extract-epidoc-metadata` as a parameter to the stylesheet.
+This is how the aggregation gets access to entity data from every document at once.
+It uses `<from>` to read the metadata files produced by the `extract-epidoc-metadata` node.
-- **`<initialTemplate>`**: instead of processing input files one by one, this node calls a named template (`aggregate`) that processes all metadata files at once to produce combined output
+- The **`metadata-config`** XSLT parameter passes your `metadata-config.xsl` so the `aggregate-indices.xsl` stylesheet knows which indices are defined and how their columns are structured
-- **`<output filename="_summary.json">`**: produces a single file rather than one per input.
+- **`<output filename="_summary.json">`** produces a single file rather than one per input.
 The aggregation stylesheet also produces individual JSON files for each index (e.g., `persons.json`) alongside the summary

-### How Does Eleventy Know to Wait?
+::: info How Does Eleventy Know to Wait?

 You might wonder: we didn't add a `<from>` dependency between `aggregate-indices` and `eleventy-build`.
 How does the Eleventy build know to wait for the index data?